Remember that commercial from back in the day that said, “It’s ten o’clock. Do you know where your kids are?”

 ● Put a timer on her devices for internet use.
 It’s hard for tweens to know when they’ve had enough, so her screen time limits make it easy for us to shut things down without even having to say a word.

 ● Block certain internet sites and apps.
-There’s no reason for my child to be on the Shade Room or other gossip sites and things of that nature.
-We block certain sites so she can’t even stumble on them.
+There are certain websites that are just not for children.
+We block sites so she can’t even stumble on them.

 Our kids live in a digital age.